Azure/azure-devtestlab/Environments/SharePoint-AllVersions/README.md

 Additional notes:

-- Using the default options, the complete deployment takes about 40 minutes.
+- Using the default options, the complete deployment takes about 40 minutes (but it is worth it).
+- Deploying any post-RTM SharePoint Subscription build adds only an extra 5-10 minutes to the total deployment time (compared to RTM), partly because the updates are installed before the farm is created.
 - Once it is completed, the template will return valuable information in the 'Outputs' of the deployment.
 - For various (very good) reasons, in SQL and SharePoint VMs, the name of the local (not domain) administrator is set with a string that is unique to your subscription (e.g. `"local-[q1w2e3r4t5]"`).
 It is recorded in the 'Outputs' of the deployment once it is completed.